There is no denying that the world we live in in the modern era is one that is almost entirely dominated by technology.

 One thing to remember about the modern world of technology is that it moves at speeds that most of us could never have predicted.

 Because of that, you can’t rest on your laurels.
 You need to be constantly aware of new developments in the world of technology.
-That way, you’re never going to run the risk of falling behind the competition and you can stay on the cutting edge of the business world.
+That way, you are never going to run the risk of falling behind the competition and you can stay on the cutting edge of the business world.

-Don’t ever pin the hopes for your business on one thing.
+Don’t ever pin the hopes for your business on one thing or a single piece of technology.
 Even the smallest business is simply too complicated for something like that to ever be a good idea.